YatterOfficial/Yield-Ping-Pong/README.md

 So now, remove the first two break-points and just leave the break-points on bim and bam:

 - bim and bam oscillate, forever returning ping and pong.
+- GetBim()'s foreach loop is merely the table upon which both ping and pong bounce

-Which is where this pattern gets it's name!
+_Which is where this pattern gets it's name!_

 Could'a called it Yield-Flip-Flop, but what would have been the fun in that!